aleexnager/Linux-autoUpdate/README.md

 You can combine some of this methods in order to get various effects.
 For example, you can combine methods 2 and 3 so that the program will execute everytime you open a bash terminal AND when ever you call it.
 Just add both options to the .bashrc file.

 ## FAQ
-- In order to see if u had give the correct permissions to the script use `$ ls -l` in the same folder as the script.
+- In order to see if you had give the correct permissions to the script use `$ ls -l` in the same folder as the script.
 It should look somewhat like this:
   - Before -> **-rwxr--r--** 1 alex alex 3875 Feb 20 20:27 autoUpdate.sh.
   - After -> **-rwxr-xr-x** 1 alex alex 3875 Feb 20 20:27 autoUpdate.sh.
 - In order to find any hidden file like .bashrc use `$ ls -a`.